inEmmetable/Honest-Work/content/nav-homepage/_index.md

 white_section_with_text_image_content_bold_1: While renewable energy is our best hope for the future those companies too must urgently improve their human rights practices if they are to retain their moral legitimacy and social licence.
+white_section_with_text_image_content_normal_1: While renewable energy is our best hope for the future those companies too must urgently improve their human rights practices if they are to retain their moral legitimacy and social licence.

 ---